amirmasoudabdol/sfthemes/README.md

 |--|--|
 |![](man/figures/front-page-accessible-on-off-light.png) | ![](man/figures/front-page-accessible-on-off-dark.png) |

-> The [Colors](articles/colours.html) article elaborates on the availability, differences, and features of each system color palette.

 #### Scaling

 sfthemes provides 7 scaling factor.
 Scaling factors can be applied to text, elements, or both.
 Figure below is generated from combination of light/dark plots in all available scaling factors. *Notice that that all elements are resizing at the same time.*

+The [Scales](articles/colours.html) article elaborates on the dynamic type sizing.

 ```R
 # TODO: Update the code when the plot is finalized